-Ghana – International airports reopened on September 1, 2020.
+Ghana – International airports reopened in 2020.
 Travelers must bring negative PCR COVID-19 test results obtained within 72 hours of arrival in Ghana, and must also undergo an additional rapid test at the traveler’s own expense upon arrival.
 If the rapid test yields a positive result, travelers will be transported to a local hospital for further evaluation and to determine a further plan of action.
 Departing travelers will undergo temperature screening.

 Kenya – International airports are open for visitors.
 Arriving passengers must undergo COVID screening and bring proof of a negative COVID-19 test administered within 96 hours of their arrival in Kenya.
 Any travelers displaying symptoms of COVID during their health screening, or anyone seated on the airplane within two rows of symptomatic passengers, may be subject to quarantine.
 Some movement between regions of the country is restricted.
 Incoming travelers are required to have a QR code for a completed Travelers Health Surveillance Form which you can access from: https://africacdc.org/trusted-travel/

 Morocco – Airports are open.
 Travelers require either a vaccine certificate or a negative PCR COVID-19 test result issued within 48 hours of arrival.